Steps to Becoming an Accountant in Colorado

 Tax Preparer Salaries in Colorado

-According to the US Bureau of Labor Statistics, the median salary for tax preparers in Colorado was the highest in Greeley in 2018, closely followed by Colorado Springs.
+According to the US Bureau of Labor Statistics, the highest paid tax preparers were located in the Denver-Aurora-Lakewood metro area:

-Job growth projections sourced from the Colorado Department of Labor and Employmentand reported in the U.S. Department of Labor-funded Long Term Occupational Projections (2016-2026) database – https://projectionscentral.com/Projections/LongTerm.
+Job growth projections sourced from the Colorado Department of Labor and Employment and reported in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database – https://projectionscentral.com/Projections/LongTerm.